r3zound/hassio-addons/tellstick/DOCS.md

   format (with tabs as separators, one device/sensor per line, no header lines.)

 - `"function":"on","device":"x"`
-  Turns on device. ’x�?could either be an integer of the device-id, or the name of the device.
+  Turns on device. ’x’ could either be an integer of the device-id, or the name of the device.

 - `"function":"off","device":"x"`
-  Turns off device. ’x�?could either be an integer of the device-id, or the name of the device.
+  Turns off device. ’x’ could either be an integer of the device-id, or the name of the device.

 ## Support